vinodiOS/two-factor-auth-FastAPI/README.md

 # Two Factor Authentication using FastAPI

-This repository uses [FastAPI](https://fastapi.tiangolo.com) for creating webapp.
-This webapp uses [PyOTP](https://pypi.org/project/pyotp/) which is a Python library for generating and verifying one-time passwords.
+This repository uses [FastAPI](https://fastapi.tiangolo.com) for creating webapp and [PyOTP](https://pypi.org/project/pyotp/) Python library is used for generating and verifying one-time passwords.

 ## Installtion